Automatically Enhancing the Quality of Android App Bug Reports: Abstract

 \section{Abstract}

 Most defects in mobile applications are visually observable on the device screen.
-To track these defects, users, testers, and developers must manually submit bug reports, especially in the absence of crashes.
-However, these reports are frequently ambiguous or inaccurate, often omitting essential components such as the Observed Behavior (OB), Expected Behavior (EB), or Steps to Reproduce (S2Rs).
-Low-quality reports hinder developers’ ability to understand and reproduce defects, delaying resolution and leading to incorrect or unresolvable fixes.
+Since automated mechanisms for detecting and reporting such defects are often unavailable, users, testers, and developers must manually submit bug reports.
+However, these reports are frequently incomplete, ambiguous, or inaccurate, often lacking the information needed to understand, reproduce, and diagnose defects.
+This challenge is particularly prominent for UI-centric defects, where the relevant application behavior is difficult for end users to describe precisely.

-In this paper, we posit that providing specific app-related information (\eg GUI interactions or specific screens where bugs appear) to LLMs as key points of context can assist in automatically generating clear, detailed, and accurate OB, EB, and S2Rs.
-We built and evaluated a novel approach, \tool, that generates bug reports in this way.
-To support the evaluation, we introduce a unified quality framework that defines correctness and completeness dimensions for OB, EB, and S2Rs.
-Using 48 bug reports from 26 Android apps, we show that \tool produces higher-quality and more accurate components than the original reports and outperforms recent LLM-based baselines.
-We envision that \ap can serve as a practical assistant for testers and developers by enhancing incomplete bug reports with reliable and accurate OB, EB, and S2Rs, thereby streamlining bug resolution and improving mobile app quality. \looseness=-1
+We formulate automatic bug report enhancement as the problem of connecting user-written bug reports with application execution.
+We present \tool, an LLM-powered approach that links bug report information with app-specific UI execution information to infer and generate accurate, complete, and correct Observed Behavior (OB), Expected Behavior (EB), and Steps to Reproduce (S2Rs). \tool employs a component-specific grounding strategy that provides the most relevant context to an LLM for generating each bug report component.
+To support \tool's design and evaluation, we develop a bug report quality model and use it to identify the most effective context for each component.
+We evaluate \tool on 48 bug reports from 26 Android applications with manually constructed ground truth.
+Our results show that \tool generates higher-quality bug report components than the original reports and three LLM-based baselines, improving S2R quality by 44.1\%--82.3\% and OB/EB quality by 3.8\%--35.2\%.